 A lawn tractor is a piece of equipment that will make property maintenance easier.
-You can cut the lawn, collect leaves, remove snow and even more tasks with your lawn tractor.
+You can cut the lawn, collect leaves, remove snow, and do even more tasks with your lawn tractor.
 When your lawn tractor stops running, you quickly realize how much you miss its functionality.

-A lawn tractor will start then die when it isn’t able to get the air, fuel and spark required to create a combustion in the engine cylinder.
-A dirty carburetor, bad fuel, plugged air filter, faulty fuel pump, bad ignition coil and plugged mower deck can cause a lawn tractor to die after running.
+A lawn tractor will start and then die when it isn’t able to get the air, fuel, and spark required to form combustion in the engine cylinder.
+A dirty carburetor, bad fuel, plugged air filter, faulty fuel pump, bad ignition coil, and plugged mower deck can cause a lawn tractor to die after running.